tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-alphafold2/02_setup.md

 ## FASTA Format

-So we have copied over data, what does it look like?
+So we have copied over our:
+- initial data
+- the scripts used to run AlphaFold2
+- AlphaFold2 output

+We will start by taking a look at the input data for PCNA, it's protein sequence.
 We can check it out by running the following command:

 ```bash
 cat af2Workshop/data/1AXC.fasta